-At this point, as interviewee, you would either be very relaxed or very nervous.
-The nervous candidate may be qualified but, depending on answers to the opening questions, may not be the right candidate.
+At this point, as the interviewee, you would either be very relaxed or very nervous.
+The nervous candidate might be qualified but, depending on answers to the opening questions, may not be the right candidate.
 For both types of candidates, moving to a more technical discussion will help the interviewer better understand how their minds can handle a change of direction.

 In this phase, I would typically start off with a question like, “What are your first three steps when securing a server?”
 If the enterprise uses a particular type of server, like Windows Server or Linux, they will make the question more specific to your experience and expertise.
-Although there could be many right answers, the objective of this question is to gain an insight into your thought processes and decision-making ability.
+Although there could be many right answers, the objective of this question is to gain an insight into the candidate’s thought processes and decision-making ability.

 Good answers to this one involve evoking the Principle of Least Privilege or the concept of Trust No One (TNO).
 Expect variations on this question, such as “Do you prefer filtered ports or closed ports on your firewall?”
 The intent here is to gauge the depth of your knowledge and expertise in cross-domain risk mitigation.

 Now that the interview has transitioned to application and user security, expect questions like “How would you harden user authentication?”
-Although there are many good answers, the interviewer is specifically looking for mention of two-factor authentication or non-repudiation.
+Although there are many good answers, the interviewer is specifically looking for mention of two-factor authentication or nonrepudiation.
 To see if you really understand these concepts, they are likely to pose such application-related questions as “How would you implement two-factor authentication for a public-facing website?”

 Public-facing websites can also be part of cloud services.
-To find out if the candidate knows whether there are differences in the risks between cybersecurity in the cloud versus on premises, I would ask, “Are there any special considerations for securing services in the cloud?”
+To find out if the information security candidate knows whether there are differences in the risks between cybersecurity in the cloud versus on-premise, I would ask, “Are there any special considerations for securing services in the cloud?”
 The purpose is to open the discussion so that the candidate has the opportunity to explain the differences.
 A lot can be learned from how the candidate answers this question, including whether they understand the special risks of using cloud-based services.

-Many of the issues with deploying systems to the cloud or even on-premises can lead to conflicts among the stakeholders.
-Cybersecurity professionals must be able to work with the stakeholders while trying to mitigate the risks as much as tolerable.
+Many of the issues with deploying systems to the cloud or even on-premise can lead to conflicts among the stakeholders.
+Cyber Security professionals must be able to work with the stakeholders while trying to mitigate the risks as much as tolerable.
 To understand how the candidate would work in this environment, an interviewer is likely to ask you “How would you balance demands from different stakeholders who have conflicting requirements?”
 Remember, your cybersecurity department is also a stakeholder and must be included in your answer.

 Planning for a career in Cyber Security?
 Here are the Popular Courses

-Cyber-Security Interview Questions – Distribution of Topics
+Cybersecurity Interview Questions—Distribution of Topics

-Summary of Interview Questions for Cyber-security Interviews
+Summary of Interview Questions for Cybersecurity Interviews